-December 28, 2013 March 30, 2013 Construction loan contract amount \$ 6,833 \$ 8,609 Cumulative advances (2,969) (3,597) Remaining construction contingent commitment \$ 3,864 \$ 5,012
+June 28, 2014 N March 29, 2014 Construction loan contract amount \$ 9,108 \$ 5,623 Cumulative advances (3,523) (2,403) Remaining construction contingent commitment \$ 5,585 \$ 3,220

 Representations and Warranties of Mortgages Sold.
 CountryPlace sells loans to GSEs and whole-loan purchasers.
 In connection with these activities, CountryPlace provides to the GSEs and whole-loan purchasers, representations and warranties related to the loans sold.
 These representations and warranties generally relate to the ownership of the loan, the validity of the lien securing the loan, the loan's compliance with the criteria for inclusion in the sale transactions, including compliance with underwriting standards or loan criteria established by the buyer, and CountryPlace's ability to deliver documentation in compliance with applicable laws.
 Generally, representations and warranties may be enforced at any time over the life of the loan.
 Upon a breach of a representation, CountryPlace may be required to repurchase the loan or to indemnify a party for incurred losses.
 Repurchase demands and claims for indemnification payments are reviewed on a loan-by-loan basis to validate if there has been a breach requiring repurchase.
 CountryPlace manages the risk of repurchase through underwriting and quality assurance practices and by servicing the mortgage loans to investor standards.
 CountryPlace maintains a reserve for these contingent repurchase and indemnification obligations.
-This reserve of \$1.1 million and \$1.2 million as of December 28, 2013 and March 30, 2013, respectively, included in accrued liabilities, reflects management's estimate of probable loss.
+This reserve of \$963,000 and \$926,000 as of June 28, 2014 and March 29, 2014, respectively, included in accrued liabilities, reflects management's estimate of probable loss.
 CountryPlace considers a variety of assumptions, including borrower performance (both actual and estimated future defaults), historical repurchase demands and loan defect rates to estimate the liability for loan repurchases and indemnifications.
-During the nine months ended December 28, 2013, no claim requests were received and no indemnification agreements were executed.

 Interest Rate Lock Commitments.
 In originating loans for sale, CountryPlace issues interest rate lock commitments ("IRLCs") to prospective borrowers and third-party originators.
 These IRLCs represent an agreement to extend credit to a loan applicant, or an agreement to purchase a loan from a third-party originator, whereby the interest rate on the loan is set prior to loan closing or sale.
 These IRLCs bind CountryPlace to fund the approved loan at the specified rate regardless of whether interest rates or market prices for similar loans have changed between the commitment date and the closing date.
 As such, outstanding IRLCs are subject to interest rate risk and related loan sale price risk during the period from the date of the IRLC through the earlier of the loan sale date or IRLC expiration date.
 The loan commitments generally range between 30 and 180 days; however, borrowers are not obligated to close the related loans.
-As a result, CountryPlace is subject to fallout risk related to IRLCs, which is realized if approved borrowers choose not to close on the loans within the terms of the IRLCs.
+As a result, CountryPlace is subject to fallout risk related to IRLCs, which is realized if approved borrowers choose not to close on the loans within the terms of the IRLCs unless the commitment is successfully paired off with another loan which may mitigate losses from fallout.